Bleacher Creature (mascot)

 The Bleacher Creature was the official mascot for the Atlanta Braves Major League Baseball team during the late 1970s and early 1980s.
-It featured a green shaggy fur with a Braves cap and logo on top.
+It featured green shaggy fur with a Braves cap and logo on top.
 The word Braves was written across its chest in big red letters.
 It had a permanent toothless smile.
 The mascot usually roamed the stands from time to time during home games and was intended more for the entertainment of younger fans.

 Creation

 The mascot started in 1976 and was originally costumed by Alan Stensland, then a student at Georgia Tech.
 Stensland was working as an usher at Atlanta–Fulton County Stadium when he was approached to wear the costume.
 The outfit required someone who was 5"8" to 5'10" tall, and Alan met the height and shoe size requirements.
 Alan recalls having one of his costume's eyes removed by a youngster on his first night out.
 They also attempted to bust his kneecaps on bat night.
 During the 1977 season, the mascot made some 250 appearances at games, parties, and parades.

 Stensland was only 18 at the time he first donned the costume.
 The most intense problem he had was the heat.
 With the added humidity, a really "funky smell" permeated the inside of the costume.
 Once Stensland graduated, he left the Braves organization.

 The mascot role was then taken over by Dennis Coffey, a friend of Alan and a student at M.D.
 Collins High School in College Park, Georgia.
 Coffey had worked as an usher during the 1977 Braves and Atlanta Falcons seasons at Atlanta–Fulton County Stadium and served as an assistant to Stensland.
 Dennis performed as the Braves Bleacher Creature from 1978 to 1981, when the mascot was retired.
-During that time, the Bleacher Creature was present at all Atlanta home games, numerous homes games for the Savannah Braves and Greenwood Braves.
+During that time, the Bleacher Creature was present at all Atlanta home games, and numerous home games for the Savannah Braves and Greenwood Braves.
 Dennis appeared as the Bleacher Creature in various parades, schools, hospitals, little league events, mall openings, etc. Coffey graduated from M.D.
 Collins High and went on to also attend and graduate from Georgia Tech.